cpfaff/rbefdata_paper/paper/rbefdata.md

 need to capture to be usable.

-We here introduce the R package `rbefdata` that in combination with the `BEFdata` data management platform deals with finding, analysing, reusing of data.
+We here introduce the R package `rbefdata` that in combination with the `BEFdata` data management platform deals with finding, analysing and describing data as well the reuse of availbale data.
 We showcase the functionality of the package available with version `0.3.5` creating a workflow which integrates two datasets and reconstructs one facet of an analysis that has been published already.
 We discuss the `rbefdata` package and `BEFdata` in the light of upcoming developments like the integration of an ontology we built that will make finding data and smart merges possible, to help researchers to deal with the future challenges in handling complex and heterogeneous data.

 ## Material and Methods